C78.6: Secondary malignant neoplasm of retroperitoneum and peritoneum

 The tissue in the body is made up of cells.
 With cancer, the cells multiply uncontrollably, which leads to a malignant neoplasm (abnormal growth of tissue) developing.
 The cancer cells can destroy the healthy tissue and spread throughout the body.

 The abdominal organs are located in the abdominal cavity.
 The inside of the abdominal cavity is covered by a thin membrane.
 This thin membrane also surrounds all the organs in the abdomen.
 The organs can move against each other thanks to this thin membrane.
-Between the abdominal cavity and back, there is a space inside the body that contains a lot of connective tissue and fat.
+Between the thin membrane of the abdominal wall and the back there is a space that contains a lot of connective tissue and fat.
 The kidneys, pancreas, part of the large intestine and aorta for instance are located in this space.

 Additional indicator